LumitoLuma/OpenSSH-for-Windows/README.md

 ## About OpenSSH for Windows

 OpenSSH is a very popular suite of network utilities based on the SSH protocol (Secure Shell).
 Finding an installation tool for Windows is not very easy, since almost all Windows versions are portable.
-Update: Now with **OpenSSH v8.6p1** and **LibreSSL v3.0.2**
+Update: Now with **OpenSSH v8.6p1** and **LibreSSL v3.3.3**

 An that is what *OpenSSH for Windows* does: installs a modern version of OpenSSH into your Windows system.

-However, this is not the latest version of the product, because I have used a portable compiled version from [PowerShell's GitHub](https://github.com/PowerShell).

 ## Installation instructions